Join the Erbology Challenge! We're asking our community to share their best healthy lockdown recipes. #EatBetterTogetherJanuary 15, 2021 1:49 pm

 - Add freshly ground black pepper and sprinkle with vegan grated cheese or nutritional yeast and thinly sliced leeks.

-Tips: you can customize this by adding spices like turmeric or smoked paprika as well as tahini or any fresh herbs you like.
+Tips: you can customise this recipe by adding spices like turmeric or smoked paprika as well as tahini or any fresh herbs you like.

-Grilled pineapple, samphire, nasturtium and sea buckthorn starter
+Hannah’s grilled pineapple, samphire, nasturtium and sea buckthorn starter recipe

 Occupation: Nutrition and Naturopathy Student